Do you need your leaders and teams to be more effective?

 Short Local Workshop You Can Attend

 I sometimes teach workshops at Portland Community College, or through other local institutions, that are open to the public.
-I have no public workshops currently scheduled.
+I have one public workshop currently scheduled:

-If you want to be notified, please subscribe to my eNewsletter.
+If you want to be notified of upcoming public workshops, please subscribe to my eNewsletter.

 Training at Conferences and Other Events